kaerez/favicon-fetcher/README.md

 **Base URL:** `https://your-app-url.com/`

-All parameters and their values (e.g., `true`, `TRUE`) are **case-insensitive**.
+All parameters and their values are **case-insensitive**.
 Parameters can be provided via URL query string or request headers, with query string values taking precedence.

 - **`domain` (Required):** The domain to fetch. e.g., `google.com`.
 - **`s` / `size` (Optional):** The desired icon size.
 Default: `64`.